chr218/thermo_toolkit/README.md

-# thermo_toolkit
+# VASP_Zeo_thermo_toolkit

-This toolkit is designed to calculate thermodynamic corrections to VASP structural minimization simulations and is particular to zeolites as well as specific frameworks.
-The mathematics are based on Gaussian [https://gaussian.com/vib/] and the thermodynamics follows Cramer's "Essentials of Computational Chemistry: Theories and Models".
+This toolkit is designed to provide the user with common approximations to calculate the entropy of adsorbates/transition states within siliceous zeolites.